yuenler/gbstem-portal/README.md

 git checkout -B branch_name
 ```

 The `branch_name` should be concise but descriptive.
-E.g., if making a page for profile settings, a branch name can be `profile_settings`.
+E.g., if making a page for profile settings, a possible branch name is `profile_settings`.

-After completing the objective of the branch, create a pull request on GitHub.
+After finishing a feature, create a pull request.
 Never commit directly to the main branch.
-Also, no need to merge unless you are used to working on a team with various branches and have merged with complex conflicts before.

-## Ignore

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.